iamHrithikRaj/gip/CONTRIBUTING.md

 ---

-**Thank you for contributing to GIP!** Your efforts help make conflict resolution better for everyone. 🚀
+**Thank you for contributing to Gip!** Your efforts help make conflict resolution better for everyone. 🚀